GaneshAleti/No1Sploit/README.md

 ---
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... my AWS career and  Bug Bounty hunting on Web Applications
+- 🔭 I’m currently working on ... my AWS cloud and Security
 - 🌱 I’m currently learning ...
 Web applicaion security and AWS services
 - 👯 I’m looking to collaborate on ...
 AWS cloud projects
 - 🤔 I’m looking for help with ... web application vulnerability assessment.